How to be a social media manager for a small business? My answer is hard work and strategic thinking. Let me tell you how in this post.

 How to be a social media manager for a small business in two steps

-Ok, let me tell you that when being a social media manager for a small business, you need to think strategically and have clear goals that you want to achieve.
+Ok, let me tell you, in this post about how to be a social media manager for a small business, that when being a social media manager for a small business, you need to think strategically and have clear goals that you want to achieve.

 Develop a social media strategy